Kill the Noise: 2014

-Kill the Noise began working on multiple major film soundtracks, including the Teenage Mutant Ninja Turtles (2014) with the platinum-certified track “Shell Shocked” with Juicy J, Wiz Khalifa, Ty Dolla $ign and composer Brian Tyler.
-In October 2014 Kill the Noise and Feed Me released their single “Far Away” which was accompanied by a music video animated by Augenblick Studios which is known for their work on the Adult Swim show Super Jail.
+Kill the Noise began working on multiple major film soundtracks, including the Teenage Mutant Ninja Turtles, with the platinum-certified track “Shell Shocked” with Juicy J, Wiz Khalifa, Ty Dolla $ign and composer Brian Tyler.
+In October 2014, Kill the Noise and Feed Me released their single “Far Away” which was accompanied by a music video animated by Augenblick Studios which is known for their work on the Adult Swim show Super Jail.

-In 2014, Kill the Noise teamed up with AnjunaBeat artist Mat Zo to release the track Kill the Zo, Pt.
+In 2014, Kill the Noise teamed up with Anjunabeats artist Mat Zo to release the track Kill the Zo, Pt.
 It was accompanied with a tour of the same name.

 2015

 In 2015 Kill the Noise released his first full-length album OCCULT CLASSIC through OWSLA.
 The album featured AWOLNATION, Dillon Francis, Tommy Trash and Madsonik.
 The release of this album was followed with his headlining tour called “Occult Classic Tour” which traveled throughout North America.